-The Benelli M4 is the Rolls Royce of shotguns.
+The Rolls Royce of shotguns.
 It’s also the armored Humvee, Firetruck, and Ferrari of shotguns.
 It can do anything, anytime, anywhere, and has seen success in home-defense, competition, and hunting scenarios.

 It should come as no surprise that the M4 is the U.S. Marines M1014 Joint Service shotgun, and has seen combat on six continents, and in countless video games.